web-extend/web-extend/docs/api/rsbuild-plugin.md

 # @web-extend/rsbuild-plugin

-[`@web-extend/rsbuild-plugin`](https://www.npmjs.com/package/@web-extend/rsbuild-plugin) is a Rsbuild plugin used to parse entry files, and build the extension, etc.
+[`@web-extend/rsbuild-plugin`](https://www.npmjs.com/package/@web-extend/rsbuild-plugin) is an Rsbuild plugin used to parse entry files, and build the extension, etc.

 ## Usage